rpothin/servicebus-csharp-function-dataverse/README.md

 azd pipeline config --auth-type federated --principal-name <service principal name>
 ```

+> **Note**
+> If you are in GitHub Codespaces you get an error like the following one: `Error: failed setting AZURE_CREDENTIALS secret: failed running gh secret set exit code: 1, stdout: , stderr: failed to fetch public key: HTTP 403: Resource not accessible by integration (https://api.github.com/repos/savannahostrowski/codespaces-test/actions/secrets/public-key)
+: exit status 1`
+> As a workaround, you can run the following commands in the Terminal:
+> - `export GITHUB_TOKEN=` to unset GITHUB_TOKEN
+> - `gh auth login` to log in to GitHub CLI (by default repo scope is included)

 Set the actions secrets associated to the custom environment variables using the command below

 ```powershell